magmafoundation/Magma/README.md

 ## Contributing

-If you wish to inspect Magma, submit PRs, or otherwise work with Magma itself, you're in the right place!.
+If you wish to inspect Magma, submit PRs, or otherwise work with Magma itself, you're in the right place!

 Please read the [CONTRIBUTING.md](https://github.com/magmafoundation/Magma/blob/master/CONTRIBUTING.md) to see how to contribute, setup, and run.

 ## Chat

-You are welcome to visit Magma's Discord server [here](https://discord.gg/6rkqngA).
+You are welcome to visit Magma's Discord server [here](https://discord.gg/Magma) (recommended).

 You could also go to Magma's subreddit [here](https://www.reddit.com/r/Magma).